Will Hazlewood: Ordained ministry

 Hazlewood was ordained in the Church of England as a deacon in 2001 and as a priest in 2002.
 He served his curacy at Holy Nativity Knowle and All Hallows Easton, churches in the Diocese of Bristol.

 He is a guardian of the Anglican Shrine of Our Lady of Walsingham.
 A traditionalist Anglo-Catholic, he rejects the ordination of women to the priesthood and episcopate.

 Episcopal ministry

 In April 2020, he was announced as the next Bishop of Lewes, a suffragan bishop in the Diocese of Chichester.
 He was consecrated a bishop on 15 July 2020 at Lambeth Palace Chapel by Norman Banks, Bishop of Richborough, on behalf of the Archbishop of Canterbury.
 Jonathan Goodall, Bishop of Ebbsfleet, and Jonathan Baker, Bishop of Fulham, served as co-consecrators.

 Hazlewood is a member of the Council of Bishops of The Society, an association of traditionalist Anglo-Catholics in the Church of England who reject the ordination of women as priests and bishops.

+In May 2026, with the retirement of Martin Warner, Hazelwood became acting Bishop of Chichester.